Skip to main content

 Configuration management is a process that involves maintaining a digital system, hardware or software, to achieve or retain a desired level of performance and functionality.
 Configuration management tools like the ones in this article allow you to do this by, for example, automating the process or giving you status reports on configuration items (CIs).

-Overviews of the 12 Best Configuration Management Tools
+Best Configuration Management Tools Summary

 Here are the configuration management tools that stood out to me the most in my evaluation, what I think they do best, and their pros and cons.